Copyright © 2018 Linutop SAS

 The playlist view allows to select directly one playlist item.

-Direct display allows to send a text message on the screen, it also return a copy of the screen.
+Direct display allows to send a text message on the screen, it also returns a copy of the screen.

 You can also directly display an item usig the drag and drop menu below